-The New Talkies is an evening-length program featuring live film narrations by Jaime Cortez, Tongo Eisen-Martin, Douglas Kearney and Nicole McJamerson, Tatiana Luboviski-Acosta, Konrad Steiner, Jennifer Tamayo, Anuj Vaidja, and Stalina Emmanuelle Villarrea at Artists' Television Access in the Mission.
-Arrive early, as this will be a full-house event! $10 admission.
+The New Talkies is an evening-length program featuring live film narrations by Jaime Cortez, Douglas Kearney and Nicole McJamerson, Tatiana Luboviski-Acosta, Konrad Steiner, Anuj Vaidja, and Stalina Emmanuelle Villarrea at Artists' Television Access in the Mission.

 Organized by Konrad Steiner and Anuj Vaidja, co-sponsored by The Poetry Center and Artists’ Television Access.

-This evening of neo-benshi performances will consist of screening several film clips (short edits from feature films or other mass media) re-narrated live for the audience.
-Scripts are written and performed by authors from the Bay Area, New York, Los Angeles, and Houston to short excerpts from such blockbusters as The Sound of Music; the Mexican feature, Lola La Trailera (Lola the Truck Driver); the animated series Dora, the Explorer; and the obscure The Assassination of Trotsky; to the cult classic Carnival of Souls.
+This evening of neo-benshi performances consists of screening several film clips (short edits from feature films or other mass media) re-narrated live for the audience.
+Scripts are written and performed by authors from the Bay Area, Los Angeles, and Houston to short excerpts from such films as blockbuster The Sound of Music; the Mexican feature Lola La Trailera [Lola the Truck Driver]; Joseph Losey's obscure The Assassination of Trotsky; early Bollywood classic Purab Aur Pachhim [East and West]; and Jean-Luc Godard's 60s classic Pierrot Le Fou.

 • Anuj Vaidya